Former CIA officer talks about first U.S. casualty in Afghanistan on anniversary of Mike Spann's death

 SUMMARY

 In this episode of Intelligence Matters: Declassified, Michael Morell speaks with David Tyson, a retired CIA officer who served in Afghanistan after 9/11.
-Tyson joins Michael on the anniversary of the death of fellow CIA officer, Mike Spann, the first American casualty in Afghanistan.
+Tyson joins Michael on the anniversary of the death of fellow CIA officer Mike Spann, who was the first American casualty in Afghanistan.
 Tyson recounts the story of Spann's death, the battle that lead to it, and how he honors Spann's legacy today.

 HIGHLIGHTS: